 - Appeals Division – deals with appeals from the Anti-Doping or General Divisions, as well as appeals from decisions made by ‘in-house’ sport tribunals.

-The NST is supported by a Registry within the Australian Government Department of Health and Aged Care.
+The NST is supported by the Deputy CEO and a Registry within the Australian Government Department of Health and Aged Care.

 Our Tribunal Members have expertise and experience in a range of sporting, legal and medical fields.